 Instagram remains one of the biggest social media platforms that you can use to showcase your property and interact with guests.
 According to Instagram, users miss up to 70% of the content posted on their feeds.
 To combat this, Instagram has evolved its algorithm to prioritize relevant content that users are most likely to engage with.
 This means that the content you post to your feed must be thoughtful and well-targeted to specific audiences.
 Instead of focusing on promotional material, try using user-generated content by incentivizing guests to share about their stay and use a unique hashtag to promote your property.

 Another key evolution is the massive popularity of Instagram Stories: 500 million users engage with Stories every day.
 Without using Instagram Stories, your hotel marketing is missing out on one of the main ways people use Instagram.
 It’s essential to build out a strategy that includes posting to both the feed and the Story.
-For more helpful Story tips, dive into this guide.
+On the other hand, if you’d like an expert agency to help you out with your strategy, look for options that cater to hotels such as social media management by HotelMinder.

 One of the best ways to build awareness of your property is to have people experience it!
 Consider hosting a networking event for your local community, such as for a local business, alumni, or community college group.
 This way you can build a community around your property that will benefit locals and guests alike.